Rascal585/Single-Player/Windows Getting Started Guide.md

 Once open, press 1 and then press enter.
 This is for the option of "Start the game"

 A new window will open stating that the game will start up in 10 seconds.
 When the game client opens, you will need to click "New User" to create a player.
-If your mouse cursor suddenly becomes locked in place, press the alt key once and then it should be back to normal.
-The alt key lets you freely move the camera around with the mouse.

 If you become stuck on Tutorial Island or just wish to skip it, there is a link in the in-game options menu above the log out that reads "skip tutorial".